ldynia/workshop-containerized/readme.md

 user@machine:~/containerized-workshop$ docker push ldynia/conteneraized-workshop:2.0
 ```

 Do you remember what I said about keeping a container up (running)?
-To keep container up we created `startup.sh` script that will be executed every time when an image is run.
+To keep container up we created `startup.sh` script that will be executed every time when our image is run.
 Let's see what I mean by that.

 Let's open two terminals.
-In one terminal you will create a container with run image command.
-In other container you will display running containers.
+In one terminal we will create a container with `docker run` command.
+In other terminal we will display running containers with `docker ps`.

 **conteneraized-workshop:1.0**